fmoessbauer/LibMVC/README.md

 [![CircleCI](https://circleci.com/gh/fmoessbauer/LibMVC.svg?style=shield)](https://circleci.com/gh/fmoessbauer/LibMVC)

-LibMVC is a collection of fast iterative minimal vertex cover solvers.
+LibMVC is a collection of fast iterative minimum vertex cover solvers.
 Currently the following algorithms are implemented:

 - NuMVC
 - FastVC

-The solvers take a graph in DIMACS format as input and calculate the minimal vertex cover / independent set.
+The solvers take a graph in DIMACS format as input and calculate the minimum vertex cover / independent set.
 During the calculation, approximations are provided.

 ### Parallel Solver Adapter